Letter of Credit Process

 - And now, the supplier analyzes the received Letters of Credit and check whether it complies with the signed proforma invoice terms.

 - And then, the Supplier’s bank will verify the documents.
-Further, if it complies with all the terms, they will forward LC documents to the advising bank to claim the payment.
-Then, they will forward these LC documents to the issuer.
+Further, if it complies with all the terms, they will forward the documents to the advising bank to claim the payment.

 - Moreover, the issuing bank will check the documents thoroughly.
 Once it complies with the terms, they will debit the buyer’s account.
 Also, transfer the payment to the supplier against their bill of exchange.